drshahizan/SLR-MIIT/materials/s1-visualization.md

 | 4. | Gephi | Gephi is an open-source software platform for visualizing and analyzing networks.
 It is a powerful tool that can be used to visualize the relationships between different entities, such as people, organizations, and products. |<a href="https://drshahizan.gitbook.io/ai-tools/ai-tools/paper-visualization/gephi" ><img src="../images/rfp.png" width="24px" height="24px" ></a> | <a href="https://gephi.org/" ><img src="../images/download.gif" width="24px" height="24px" ></a> |
 | 5. | Bibliometrix | Bibliometrix is an R-tool for comprehensive science mapping analysis.
 Bibliometrix is a software that helps you create and explore networks of publications based on citation data.|<a href="https://drshahizan.gitbook.io/ai-tools/ai-tools/paper-visualization/bibliometrix" ><img src="../images/rfp.png" width="24px" height="24px" ></a> | <a href="https://www.bibliometrix.org/home/" ><img src="../images/download.gif" width="24px" height="24px" ></a> |

+## Exercise
+Certainly!
+Here are five case study prompts for paper visualization using various tools in the context of Computer Science research.
+Each case study involves leveraging different paper visualization tools to gain insights into research trends, collaborations, and impact:

+1. **Open Knowledge Maps: Mapping Trends in Artificial Intelligence (AI) Research:**
+   - **Objective:** Utilize Open Knowledge Maps to visually represent trends in AI research over the past decade.
+   - **Tasks:**
+     - Create a knowledge map to highlight key subfields in AI.
+     - Visualize the connections between prominent authors and institutions.
+     - Identify the most cited papers and their influence on the field.

+2. **VOSviewer: Visualizing Collaboration Networks in Big Data Analytics:**
+   - **Objective:** Apply VOSviewer to visualize collaboration networks among researchers in the field of Big Data Analytics.
+   - **Tasks:**
+     - Create a network map of authors and institutions based on co-authorship.
+     - Explore the density and centrality of collaboration clusters.
+     - Analyze the evolution of collaboration networks over time.

+3. **CiteSpace: Uncovering Emerging Trends in Cybersecurity Research:**
+   - **Objective:** Leverage CiteSpace to uncover emerging trends and hotspots in cybersecurity research.
+   - **Tasks:**
+     - Identify bursty keywords and topics in recent cybersecurity literature.
+     - Visualize the co-citation network to find influential papers.
+     - Examine the temporal evolution of research clusters.

+4. **Gephi: Analyzing the Evolution of Machine Learning Algorithms:**
+   - **Objective:** Use Gephi to visualize the evolution of machine learning algorithms and their interconnections.
+   - **Tasks:**
+     - Create a dynamic graph representing the relationships between machine learning algorithms.
+     - Analyze centrality metrics to identify the most influential algorithms.
+     - Explore how the popularity of algorithms has changed over time.

+5. **Bibliometrix: Assessing the Impact of Open Source Software in Software Engineering:**
+   - **Objective:** Apply Bibliometrix to assess the impact of open-source software in the field of Software Engineering.
+   - **Tasks:**
+     - Visualize co-citation networks to identify influential software projects.
+     - Analyze the collaboration patterns among authors contributing to open-source research.
+     - Evaluate the impact of open-source software on subsequent research and industry practices.

+This hands-on approach will help students develop valuable skills in using paper visualization tools for academic exploration in Computer Science.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/SLR-MIIT/issues) for any improvements, suggestions or errors in the content.